oyale/huertu/src/site/notes/Odoo/Getting Started with Acceptance Testing in Odoo using Behave and `behave_odoo`.md

 &NewLine;
 #### Hands on

-We will implement a basic acceptance test for the new Odoo module.
-Even though it was not developed following the BDD methodology, we will implement acceptance tests using the `behave` framework.
+Even though it was not developed following the BDD methodology, we will implement acceptance tests for the new Odoo module using the `behave` framework.
 When dealing with a web application, as in our case, we need an additional piece that allows us to interact automatically with the browser. [`selenium`](https://www.selenium.dev/) is the automation software we will use for this purpose.
 &NewLine;
 #### Writing the requirements